jakerudolph/matlab_standards/README.md

   * **SHOULD,** in all capitalized letters, indicates a recommended standard.
   * **MAY,** in all capitalized letters, indicates a recommended, but optional practice.

-If you would like to suggest a modification to these standards, please make a branch and create a pull request.
+If you would like to suggest a modification to these standards, please make a branch and create a pull request using the edit page link.